ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/template.rst

 'tag data', and this data can be requested by using the
 $this->EE->TMPL->tagdata variable.

-***NOTE:** Except in rare cases, a module will have both an opening and closing tag.
+.. note:: Except in rare cases, a module will have both an opening and
+	closing tag.
 There are exceptions to this rule such as when you might wish to have a tag that simply performs an automated action.
-An example of this is the {exp:moblog:check} tag.*
+	An example of this is the {exp:moblog:check} tag.

 **Module code in template.** The tag data is everything from the end of the opening tag to the beginning of the closing tag, basically the HTML